 The Bugarama geothermal prospect is located in the southern province of Rwanda (Figure 1).
 The geothermal manifestations in this area are hot and warm springs and travertine deposits, which is being mined as feedstock for a nearby cement factory.
-The highest temperature for the springs is about 55°C.
+The highest temperature for the springs is about 55° C.

 A regional geothermal exploration study funded by EU started in November 2013 for the three countries, Democratic Republic of Congo, Burundi and Rwanda.
 The consultancy firm hired for this project is Reykjavik Geothermal (RG).
-Great Lakes Energy Agency (EGL) is mandated for the implementation of this regional project.
+Great Lakes Energy Agency (EGL) was mandated for the implementation of this regional project.

-Detailed geo-scientific surveys for the three countries are completed.
-Surface exploration and drilling of thermal gradient wells in the Rwandan part is completed and a conceptual model (Figure 7) was constructed.
+Detailed geo-scientific surveys for the three countries were completed.
+Surface exploration and drilling of thermal gradient wells in the Rwandan part was completed and a conceptual model (Figure 7) was constructed.
 The conclusion of the study indicates that Bugarama is a typical low enthalpy system and no localized heat source is present.
-The predicted subsurface temperatures mainly based on silica geothermometers are in the range of 75°C to 115°C and the depth to the resource has been estimated to be $\geq 1100$ m.
+The predicted subsurface temperatures mainly based on silica geothermometers are in the range of 75°C to 115°C and the depth to the resource has been estimated to be \geq 1100 m.
 Additional geoscientific surveys and a market study for direct uses in the surroundings of the site are recommended to cover the information gaps from this survey.
+The GoR has submitted a proposal for technical assistance in proving the viability of Bugarama prospect through geoscientific surveys and market surveys for direct uses to the Climate Technology Center and Network (CTCN) which is the operational arm of the UNFCCC Technology Mechanism, hosted by the UN Environment Programme and the UN Industrial Development Organization (UNIDO).

-FIGURE 1: Conceptual model of the Bugarama geothermal area (Reykjavík Geothermal, 2016)
+FIGURE 7: Conceptual model of the Bugarama geothermal area (Gíslason et al., 2016)